Introduction to Television Production

 Creative video production in out-of-studio locations; includes concept development, audience analysis, cinematography, audio sweetening, lighting, digital editing.
 Includes the creation of commercials, dramatic and documentary production.

-An examination of the selection, content, and delivery of print and broadcast news on the local and national levels.
-Students will engage a variety of news sources in order to analyze their methods of presentation and structure and in order to gain a greater understanding of the media’s role in determining what news is.
+An examination of the selection, content, and delivery of local and national news in a variety of media platforms.
+Students will engage a variety of news sources in order to gain a greater understanding of the media’s role in determining what constitutes news.
+Hands-on, practical application of journalistic news making also required.

 View All Media Studies Course Offerings PDF